Jobs in Shanghai, China

 Our survey also showed that 33% of employees2 across China expected a salary increase of above 21% when changing jobs.
 Shanghai salaries have continued to increase despite some economic softening.
 However, salary isn’t the only driving force behind switching jobs in Shanghai’s legal sector, corporate lawyers are now moving in-house to achieve better work-life balance.

-Shanghai Expat Job market
+Shanghai Job market For Foreigners

 The booming digital and e-commerce space in Shanghai is starting to edge out the traditional retail market, with innovation behind the expansion of many firms.
 Meanwhile, demand for sales and commercial staff continues to be high.
 Local firms are showing aggressive growth, and are currently looking to recruit top candidates from MNCs.